 - Let cool for 15 minutes or as long as it takes you to chop that salad!

-- Reserve about 1/2 cup of cooking liquid and drain chickpeas.
+- Reserve about 3/4 cup of cooking liquid and drain chickpeas.
 (You can always add water later if you don't have enough cooking liquid)

 - Place the chickpeas and garlic clove in the bowl of a food processor and blend on high until smooth.
 Scrape the sides down once to make sure it's all getting smooth!

 - Add the tahini, lemon juice, cumin, salt, and about 1/4 cup of the cooking liquid from the beans and process until very smooth and light in color, at least 2 minutes.
 The texture should be like soft serve ice cream.
-If it looks too thick then add more cooking liquid from the beans.
+If it looks too thick then add more cooking liquid (or water).
 If the hummus is still warm, it will get thicker as it cools so keep that in mind!